 I was very fortunate to receive a three year graduate study fellowship from the National Science Foundation.
 As an undergraduate, it was my impression that I had to know exactly what type of research I wanted to do before attending graduate school.
 I had heard about the NSF fellowship but also thought it was specifically for students who knew exactly what they wanted to study.
 I have found that this is not true.
 Although you must write a compelling research statement, this does not mean you have finalized your plans, but only that you have put significant thought towards them.
 Plans are just plans, and my graduate experience definitely did not follow my initial plan.
 In my application, I wrote about how I would study communication systems.
 When I visited the University of Michigan later that spring, a professor told me about remote sensing and I was hooked.
 I immediately changed my plans and decided to pursue coursework in electromagnetics.
-I submitted another plan of study near the end of my fellowship at the request of one of the program directors, who commented that the NSF is not supporting me and my graduate study as a whole and not specifically my research.
+I submitted another plan of study near the end of my fellowship at the request of one of the program directors, who commented that the NSF is supporting me and my graduate study as a whole and not specifically my research.
 The NSF fellowship gave me time to carefully choose what I wanted to study and who I wanted to work with after arriving at Michigan.
 This is a luxury: many incoming graduate students are "attached" to a faculty member at the start of their graduate careers in order to receive support (tuition and stipend).
 In some cases, although definitely not all, it can be hard to move from that faculty member.
 For some students, this is not an issue because they know beforehand the type of research they really want to do.
 Some students can secure TA positions, which also give you independence, and fewer still acquire departmental fellowships of some kind.
 I believe that NSF fellowship recipients have excellent grades, excellent recommendations, good GRE scores, undergraduate research experiences, and a well-thought-out initial research plan.
 I was also very fortunate to receive a three year graduate study fellowship from the Environmental Protection Agency after I had been in graduate school for three years.
 Although my area of research was certainly on the fringes, if not outside the scope, of traditional EPA research, I carefully read through EPA documents that identified science goals and priorities and figured out how my research could help accomplish those goals.
 I then wrote a plan of study that emphasized how my work would help accomplish a specific goal, and elaborated on this topic.
 EPA's graduate fellowship program has been consolidated with the NSF's.

 Extracurricular activities have been an important part of my life because they provide different learning opportunities, teach you how to work with others, and provide structure and value to your life.
 In high school I played the flute and piccolo in concert and marching band and participated in cross country, basketball, and track.
 I continued participating in athletics in college as a member of the Brown cross country and track & field teams.
 My children have been fortunate to be part of a high school state championship team, achieve all-state runner status, and participate in the World Food Prize.
 I continue to be active athletically as it provides me with a time to be creative and a way to stay mentally and physically healthy.
 My sport of choice has been distance running.
 I particularly like the following quote.
 "You can run to become a better runner.
 Or a better teacher.
 Or a better doctor.
 Or a better spouse.
 Or a better friend.
 You can run to become a better runner.
 Or you can run to become better."